Vincent Gigante: Trials and conviction

-On December 18, 1997, Gigante was sentenced to 12 years in prison and fined $1.25 million by judge Jack B. Weinstein, a lenient sentence due to Gigante's "age and frailty", who declared that Gigante had been "... finally brought to bay in his declining years after decades of vicious criminal tyranny".
-While in prison, he maintained his role as boss of the Genovese family, while other mobsters were entrusted to run the day-to-day activities of the family; Gigante relayed orders to the crime family through his son, Andrew, who visited him in prison.
+On December 18, 1997, Gigante was sentenced to 12 years in prison and fined $1.25 million by judge Jack B. Weinstein, a lenient sentence due to Gigante's "age and frailty".
+Weinstein declared that Gigante had been "finally brought to bay in his declining years after decades of vicious criminal tyranny".
+While in prison, he maintained his role as boss of the Genovese family, while other mobsters were entrusted to run the family's day-to-day activities.
+Gigante relayed orders to the crime family through his son, Andrew, who visited him in prison.

 On January 23, 2002, Gigante was indicted with several other mobsters, including his son Andrew, on racketeering and obstruction of justice charges.
-Prosecutors accused him of continuing to rule his family from prison, and that he used Andrew to funnel messages to the family.
+Prosecutors accused him of continuing to rule his family from prison and using Andrew to funnel messages to the family.
 They also wanted him held responsible for causing a seven-year delay in his previous trial by feigning insanity.
 Several days later, Andrew was released on $2.5 million bail.
 Federal prosecutor Roslynn R. Mauskopf had planned to play tapes showing him "fully coherent, careful and intelligent," running crime operations from prison.
-Faced with this evidence, Gigante pleaded guilty to obstruction of justice on April 7, 2003; just hours before the trial was to start.
+Faced with this evidence, Gigante pleaded guilty to obstruction of justice on April 7, 2003, just hours before the trial was to start.
 Judge I. Leo Glasser sentenced him to an additional three years in prison.
-Mauskopf stated, "The jig is up ...
+Mauskopf said, "The jig is up ...
 Vincent Gigante was a cunning faker, and those of us in law enforcement always knew that this was an act ...
 The act ran for decades, but today it's over."

-On July 25, 2003, Gigante's son Andrew was sentenced to two years in prison and fined $2.5 million for racketeering and extortion.
-The New York Times organized-crime reporter and mob historian Selwyn Raab described Gigante's plea deal as an "unprecedented capitulation" for a Mafia boss; it was almost unheard of for a boss to even consider pleading guilty.
-However, Gigante agreed to the deal to ease the burden on his relatives.
+On July 25, 2003, Andrew Gigante was sentenced to two years in prison and fined $2.5 million for racketeering and extortion.
+The New York Times organized-crime reporter and mob historian Selwyn Raab described Gigante's plea deal as an "unprecedented capitulation" for a Mafia boss.
+It was almost unheard of for a boss to even consider pleading guilty.
+Gigante agreed to the deal to ease the burden on his relatives.
 For instance, Andrew faced up to 20 years in prison had he gone to trial.
-Another provision of the plea agreement stipulated that any relatives who helped in his deception—including his wife, mistress and Father Louis—would not be charged with obstruction of justice.
+Another provision of the plea agreement stipulated that any relatives who helped in his deception, including his wife, mistress, and Father Louis, would not be charged with obstruction of justice.